 Large-scale, systematic infringements of IPRs in a country are often referred to as IPR piracy.
-Such IPR piracy is arguably the biggest concern for foreign investors in many countries, since these infringements can lead to serious economic losses and may thus call into question the economic value of the whole investment.
-Typical cases of IPR piracy will concern trademarks and copyrights, but patents may also be systematically abused in a country to the benefit of that country's companies and to the detriment of the right holders who have invested there.
-It is well known that large amounts of counterfeited goods, usually produced in developing or emerging economies, are being sold domestically as well as shipped to overseas customers.
+Such IPR piracy is arguably the biggest concern for foreign investors in many countries, since these infringements can lead to serious economic losses and may thus call into question the economic value of the whole investment.109 Typical cases of IPR piracy will concern trademarks and copyrights, but patents may also be systematically abused in a country to the benefit of that country's companies and to the detriment of the right holders

-&lt;sup>108 For an overview, see Maria Anna Corvaglia, South-South Technology Transfer Addressing Climate Change, MILE Thesis and WTI Working Paper (forthcoming, October 2010).
+107 For an overview, see Maria Anna Corvaglia, South-South Technology Transfer Addressing Climate Change (forthcoming, September 2009).

-&lt;sup>109 For a recent key article on the issue, refer to Stefan Rechsteiner, Christa Pfister, and Fabian Martens, "TRIMS and Clean Development Mechanism - potential conflicts," in International Trade Regulation and the Mitigation of Climate Change, ed.
-Thomas Cottier, Olga Nartova, and Sadeq Z. Bigdeli (Cambridge: Cambridge University Press, 2009), 298-318.
+108 For a recent key article on the issue, refer to Stefan Rechsteiner, Christa Pfister, and Fabian Martens, "TRIMS and Clean Development Mechanism - potential conflicts," in International Trade Regulation and the Mitigation of Climate Change, Editors: Cottier, Thomas; Nartova, Olga; Bigdeli, Sadeq Z. (Cambridge: Cambridge University Press, 2009), 298-318.

-&lt;sup>110 Bender gives a good summary of the situation at the beginning of his article "How to Cope with China's (Alleged) Failure to Implement the TRIPS Obligations on Enforcement".
+109 Bender gives a good summary of the situation at the beginning of his article "How to Cope with China's (Alleged) Failure to Implement the TRIPS Obligations on Enforcement".
 He states: "Most troubling to Western corporations is the problem of counterfeiting and pirating of patented and copyright-protected products [...], which has grown to epidemic dimensions.
 What started as a locally concentrated business on the copying of high-value designer goods has become a globalized, multibillion dollar industry involving the manufacture and sale of illegal copies of, for example, soaps, shampoos, razors, batteries, cigarettes, alcoholic beverages, automobile parts, medicines as well as healthcare products. [...]The entertainment and software industry is plagued by enormous pirating of anything from music and film recordings to software."
 See: Tobias Bender, "How to Cope with China's (Alleged) Failure to Implement the TRIPS Obligations on Enforcement," The Journal of World Intellectual Property 9, no. 2 (March 2006): 231.